LisaCR01/Team-Profile-Generator/README.md

 * Tailwind

 ## Criteria that I Met to Achieve this
-* After a user is prompted for information about their team members a nicely formatted team rosterHTML file is generated based on their input.
+* After a user is prompted for information about their team members a nicely formatted team roster HTML file is generated based on their input.
 * When the user clicks on an  email in the HTML then the member's email address will populate the TO field in their default email program.
 * When the user clicks on a github username in the HTML then they are taken to the relevant GitHub profile in a new tab.
 * When the user starts the application they are prompted to enter the relevant information about the team manager: their name, employee ID, email address, and office number.